v0nzy/Buffer-Overflow-Cheatsheet/README.md

 ## Finding the Offset

+After finding the crash point we want to find the Offset to the EIP adress.
+To do this we can use the following script to generate a string.
+`/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l {bytes}`

-To find the we will need to use the ruby script from metasploit. `/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l {bytes}`
+To find the EIP we can use the following mona command:

+`!mona findesp -distance {used bytes}`